 We are up early today, the 7th day.
 It’s important to start early because we’re going to the top of Whitney.
 It’s long switchback trail up to Trail Crest at 13,444’ elevation, then a 2 ½ mile and 1,000 foot elevation gain “lateral” out to the top of Whitney at 14,496′ feet.

-There’s other hikers up here, all of whom came up from the east side [Whitney Portal] without acclimatization and have left their packs miles back.
+There’s other hikers up here on the Whitney lateral, all of whom came up from the east side [Whitney Portal] without acclimatization and either drop their backpacks here or have left their packs miles back.
 Most of them have altitude sickness and are “barfing” and miserable.
+Like the guy in the picture!
 Because we’ve now become acclimatized to the altitude, we’re carrying our packs to the summit, and we camp on top of Whitney tonight.
 It’s spectacular!